prismspacecapstone/Proximity-and-Rendezvous-Integrated-Simulation-Model/storage/README_STORAGE.md

 - PDFs, images, and text files should view in browser

 ## How to Use

+**Navigating Folders:**
+1. Folders appear with a 📁 icon and yellow/orange glow when you hover
+2. Click any folder to open it and see its contents
+3. The path at the top shows where you are (e.g., 📁 /storage/documents)
+4. Click the "..
+(Go Back)" card or the back button to return to the parent folder

 **Viewing Files:**
 1. Click the **VIEW** button on any file